 - run: name: Install Docker Compose command: | set -x curl -L https://github.com/docker/compose/releases/download/1.11.2/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose chmod +x /usr/local/bin/docker-compose

-docker-compose as usual.
-You can build images:
+docker-compose commands to build images:

-Or run the whole system:
+Or to run the whole system:

 docker-compose up -d